niteshsingh0233/ipl-fantasy/README.md

 if(isAdmin || isDeactivate)
 calcuate my point ( only once after match results are out.) swap players and captain from website only.

+UI -:
+signin, signout,
+admin -: getAllUsers, createGame sendRequestToBecomeAdmin, users -: joinGame, createOwner, ( add retained Players, add screenshot ) viewGameUsers and their team and playingX1 and everything. and leaderboard also, and recent changes or swaps done.

+regarding auction -:
+list of all players
+filtered and sorted by batsman, bowler, fielder and allRounder random number generator addPlayerToOwner